Skip to content

 a.
 Set IDs for all 12 motors

-Plug your first motor and run this script to set its ID to 1.
-It will also set its present position to 2048, so expect your motor to rotate:
+Plug your first motor F1 and run this script to set its ID to 1.
+It will also set its present position to 2048, so expect your motor to rotate.
+Replace the text after --port to the corresponding follower control board port and run this command in cmd:

 python lerobot/scripts/configure_motor.py \